 Weekends and the Stock Market

-Unlike traditional businesses that typically operate on weekdays, the stock market is closed on weekends.
-This means that trading cannot take place on Saturdays and Sundays.
-Weekends provide a significant break for investors and traders, allowing them to analyze market data and news, and plan their trading strategies for the upcoming week.
+Unlike traditional businesses operating on weekdays, the stock market closes on weekends.
+This means no trading occurs on Saturdays and Sundays.
+Weekends provide investors and traders with valuable downtime to analyze market data and news while planning strategies for the upcoming week.

 Public Holidays and the Stock Market